molgenis/capice/README.md

 - gene_name: The gene name of the variant as supplied.
 - gene_id: The id of the gene name.
 - id_source: The source of the gene id.
+- feature: The feature of the variant as supplied.
-- transcript: The transcript of the variant as supplied.
+- feature_type: The type of the feature of the variant as supplied.
 - score: The predicted CAPICE score for the variant.
 The higher the score, the more likely that the variant is pathogenic.
 - suggested_class: __Suggested__ output class of the variant keeping in mind the score and gene.